Understanding dualism and why it matters

 Posted: January 2nd, 2022

 Alongside commissioned writing on diverse topics and artists, my research stems from questions formed a decade ago during a two-year HND in art practice.
-Writing a statement for the end-of-year exhibition, I realised that all my output involved interconnecting shapes and lines, across drawing, painting, print and ceramics.
+Drafting a statement for the end-of-year exhibition clarified that all my output involved interconnecting shapes and lines, across drawing, painting, print and ceramics.
 I had manifested an intuitive interest in relational structures and dynamics that has sustained my enquiry since.

 At the same time, I was struck by consistencies in the tutors’ guidance on the nature of contemporary art, which, according to my terms of reference at the time, tended exclusively towards disorder.
 Painterliness, formlessness, expressiveness, experimentation, non-traditional mediums and abstraction seemed most relevant, in contrast to skill, figuration, contour and finish.